-Book your pay as you go appointment at a Bupa health centre today
+Book a physiotherapy appointment at a Bupa health centre today

 You don’t need to have health insurance to book one of our physiotherapy appointments.